pandora-s-git/LLM-Scrolls/docs/WieldThePower.md

 - **EXL2**: Fast Inference, this was something desired by the most ambitious, and something he, none other than Turboderp, made possible... with the creation of the legendary EXLLAMA later preceded by EXLLAMAV2, he made fast inference possible for anyone with a pure enough spirit.
 - **AWQ**: Speed isn't enough; the desire to solve many problems at once, a technique called Batching, made this a desired format by many seeking world domination.
 - **GPTQ**: *to be made*

+### The Abacus

+You want to know if you have the heart to hold the power?
+The Abacus... a relic with computational power that reads your heart... discover if you are worthy: [Abacus](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator)

 ---